Anne Pressly: Perpetrator

 After Vance's sentencing, an interview was being conducted outside the courtroom with David Bazzell, a local radio personality and a friend of Pressly.
 Bazzell stated that he felt justice had been carried out.
 Vance's enraged mother was standing nearby and overheard the comment, shouting at Bazzell, "No it wasn't!
 No it wasn't!
 My son is innocent!
 No justice here today!"
 DNA evidence had proven that Vance was Pressly's rapist and attacker.

 The Arkansas Supreme Court rejected Vance's appeal on June 2, 2011.

-Vance was also charged with the rape of Kristen Edwards on April 21, 2008 at her home in Marianna, Arkansas.
-Before he fled, the rapist stole her cell phone and charger, a video and $3 – all the cash she had with her at the time.
-Vance was subjected to a swab test for his DNA and all 16 genetic markers the test compared matched the DNA recovered from the semen in Edwards's rape.
-During the trial, Vance admitted under questioning that he had been inside Edwards's home on the morning of the rape, although he claimed that it was because "there were mobs roaming the streets in Little Rock" that morning and he was afraid.
-Despite his admission of being in the victim's home, her being brutally raped that morning, and the statistically negligible chance of his DNA matching anyone else's, the jury was hung, resulting in a mistrial.
+Vance was also charged with the kidnapping and rape of Kristen Edwards on April 21, 2008, at her home in Marianna, Arkansas.
+Before he fled with Edwards, the rapist stole her cell phone and charger, a video and $3 – all the cash she had with her at the time.
+Vance was subjected to a swab test for his DNA and all 16 genetic markers the test compared matched the DNA recovered from the semen in Edwards's abduction.
+During the trial, Vance admitted under questioning that he had been inside Edwards's home on the morning of the kidnapping, although he claimed that it was because "there were mobs roaming the streets in Little Rock" that morning and he was afraid.
+Despite his admission of being in the victim's home, her being brutally raped and forced from her home at gunpoint that morning, and the statistically negligible chance of his DNA matching anyone else's, the jury was hung, resulting in a mistrial.